DWTechs/Checkard.js/README.md

  *
  * @param {unknown} t - The number to check.
  * @param {boolean} [type=true] - An optional boolean parameter to verify the type of t.
 Defaults to true.
- * @returns A boolean indicating whether the number is a timestamp.
+ * @returns {boolean} True if the value is a timestamp, otherwise false.
  */
 isTimestamp(t: unknown, type?: boolean = true): boolean {}